erikster/TAPP_Project2/README.txt

-Project 2 - Stellar Fugitive
+Stellar Fugitive - EF

-This is where all code for teamA is hosted and developed.
+This is the master branch for the Stellar Fugitive game (Erik's Fork).
 All source files will be contained in /src.
 All media (image and sound files) are contained in /media.
-You can use run.bat to compile and run the program in Windows, and you can use run.sh to run the program in Mac + *nix.
+You can use run.bat to compile and run the program in Windows.

-The /lib and /native directories should contain the necessary library files needed to run the program (which is not included in this repository).
+The /lib and /native directories should contain the necessary library and native files needed to run the program (which is not included in this repository).